teeaychem/otter_sat/README.md

-A simple conflict driven SAT solver, written in Rust for skill and research.
+Otter… other… odder… otter… a conflict-driven clause learning SAT solver, written for skill and research.

 At present, features include: